8 personal finance teachers and their students.

 Following the stories of eight remarkable high school teachers and classrooms from around the nation, this short documentary film brings the importance of personal finance education into sharp focus.

-In New York City, a Latina educator rises from poverty and embraces social media to reach an underserved audience as another NYC teacher introduces financial lessons to students in an alternative high school focused on real-world internships.
-Cultural challenges with money are addressed by a consumer science teacher in a minority majority school district in a South Texas border town, while a teacher in Vermont introduces personal finance to her students and their immigrant families from war-torn countries around the globe.
+In New York City, a Latina educator rises from poverty and embraces social media to reach a historically excluded audience as another NYC teacher introduces financial lessons to students in an alternative high school focused on real-world internships.
+Cultural challenges with money are addressed by a consumer science teacher in a predominantly Hispanic/Latinx school district in a South Texas border town, while a teacher in Vermont introduces personal finance to her students and their immigrant families from war-torn countries around the globe.

 RUN TIME: 36 Min